 - Moderna Inc. COVID-19 Vaccine — second dose is 28 days (four weeks) after the first dose.

-***It is very important to get the second dose to receive the full benefit of the vaccine.***
+***It is very important to get the second dose for those that have a two-dose regimen in order to receive the full benefit of the vaccine.***

 Do I have to go back to the same place for my second dose?